Brighton Sunday Market

 How do I apply to sell food/drinks at Brighton Sunday Market?

-1. Contact Brighton Sunday Market management to gain approval by emailing us at info@brightonsundaymarket.org.
+- Contact Brighton Sunday Market management to gain approval by emailing us at info@brightonsundaymarket.org.
 Include in your email a short summary of your proposed foods/drinks set up, including what food/drinks you are seeking approval to sell.
+Please attach your Certificate of Currency, as the market operators require food and beverage sellers to carry their own insurance.
 Please also provide evidence that you have notified your local council under the SA Food Act 2001.
 More information about sellers' notification requirements can be found at the State Government's Food Business Notification page.

-3. When you receive an email from Brighton Sunday Market management approving your application, follow this link to complete the Food Permit Application form (updated November 2022) from the City of Holdfast Bay's website.
+- When you receive an email from Brighton Sunday Market management approving your application, follow this link to complete the Food Permit Application form (updated February 2023).

 Do I need to book to come to Brighton Sunday Market?